 Propagation of radio waves is something that has intrigued me from the very first time I made a radio contact.
-In the past 25 years that I studied propagation, I gathered a lot of knowledge.
-I believe that I should share my knowledge so I wrote this article hoping that it can explain how radio wave propagation works.
+In the past 25+ years that I have studied propagation, I gathered a lot of knowledge.
+I believe that I should share my knowledge so I wrote this article ton explain how radio wave propagation works.

 1. Radio waves: